-This role is undertaken by the Actuarial Function Holder (AFH) and the so-called Actuarial Function Community, composed of members of the reserving teams, with the support of other teams within SCOR (Underwriting teams, Retrocession teams, Financial Modeling, Capital Management Department).
+This role is undertaken by the Actuarial Function Holder (AFH) supported by members of the reserving teams, with the involvement of other teams within SCOR (Underwriting teams,

+Retrocession teams, Financial Modeling, Capital Management Department).

 The actuarial key function holder for the Group is in charge of coordinating the implementation of Solvency II standards related to the actuarial key function throughout SCOR.